b-abhinay-mona/Asymmetric-Learned-Image-Compression/README.md

 λ_PQF: PQF weight (5.0 early epochs, 0.0 later)

-## ⭐ Star History
+##  Request

-If you find this project useful, please consider giving it a star! ⭐
+If you find this project useful, please consider giving it a star!